luizbgomide/EclipsePhase2e-ptbr/src/07/07-nanofabrication.md

 ## Feedstock

 Fabbers are useless without raw materials, commonly termed **feedstock**.
 Most habitats make basic feedstock readily available through utility lines.
 In the inner system, your feedstock usage is likely limited according to your payment plan.
 For areas outside of a public utility infrastructure, feedstock is also available in bricks of either single elements or in conveniently bonded compounds when elements are dangerously reactive in their simplest states.
 Almost all habitats recycle or scavenge the vast majority of their waste for use as feedstock.
 When you toss your garbage down the chute, it’s not just going to the dump, it’s being fed to disassembler nanoswarms to be used as the raw materials for the hab’s feedlines.
-Fabbers often incorporate disassembly ports into their chassis, such as the organic-waste disposal unit on your kitchen's autocook.
+Fabbers often incorporate disassembly ports into their chassis, such as the organic-waste disposal unit on your kitchen’s autocook.

 Aside from blueprint availability, feedstock is ultimately the biggest limiting factor in nanofabrication.
 Miraculous though the technology is, it’s not just conjuring goods out of nothing.
 While the economies of different habitats or solar-system regions vary greatly, they are still rooted in the relative scarcity of material goods.
 Carbon, iron, and the like are relatively abundant, but many of the most exotic elements of the periodic table are used in modern equipment.
 Dangerous heavy metals or gases are regularly used for industrial applications and in trace amounts to produce consumer-grade alloys or plastics.
 Habitats typically restrict access to hazardous and rare-element feedstocks, requiring explicit permission and a high credit cost.